charlespeters/ARWHD/about.md

 ### Goals

 My only real goals here are to make sense of things like design & front-end code and to write about the things that fill my time: the work & business of web design.
-I ultimately, want to get better at client services and better at front-end development.
+I ultimately, just want to get better at client services and at front-end development.

 ### Colophon